GPL Meeting Room Policy

 - Meeting rooms shall be left in the condition that they were rented.
 If additional excessive cleaning, trash removal, etc. is necessary after the meeting, the user will be billed for the cost.

 - The Library Director/Library Staff will be responsible for opening and securing meeting rooms for meetings held during regular Library hours.
 Library hours of operation are: Monday-Thursday 10 am-8 pm, Friday 10 am-5 pm and Saturday 10 am-2 pm.
-The meeting rooms cannot be scheduled before the library's opening time.
+The meeting rooms cannot be scheduled before or after the library's opening/closing time.
+Any group in the meeting room will be required to leave the room clean and as setup.
+Tables and chairs should be moved back to to initial layout.

 - All individuals must immediately leave the Library if any fire or security alarm goes off.
 The police and fire stations will have been alerted.